 After the fuel is produced or imported and, if needed, refined, the systems of distribution are essential to bring it into the war theatre.
-The CEPS stretches from France to Western Germany.
-62 Moreover, there are no eastward flowing refined oil pipelines between the largest net refiners in Europe and the Eastern Flank, i.e. the Baltics, Finland, Poland, Romania, Hungary, Slovakia, and Bulgaria.
-Thus, Allies could have to use maritime, road, rail, and barge transport to bring fuel supplies to military units.
-63 In 2023 US supplies of ammunition to Ukraine suffered severe delays due to problems with German railways highlighting the potential pitfalls of relying on such infrastructure during wartime.
-64
+The CEPS stretches from France to Western Germany.63 Moreover, there are no eastward flowing refined oil pipelines between the largest net refiners in Europe and the Eastern Flank, i.e. the Baltics, Finland, Poland, Romania, Hungary, Slovakia, and Bulgaria.
+Thus, according to NATO doctrine, the NATO Supply and Procurement Agency will be required to use maritime, road, rail, and barge transport to bring fuel supplies to military units.64 In 2023 US supplies of ammunition to Ukraine suffered severe delays due to problems with German railways highlighting the potential pitfalls of relying on such infrastructure during wartime.65